 In Brazil, the homicide rate rose to 30 in 2017 and it is estimated that 1.2 million people have been victims of intentional homicides between 1991 and 2017.

-In fact, the rise in deaths in this country and in Mexico, both heavily populated, explain much of the global rise in homicide rates in the past two years, after decades of decline.
+The rise in deaths in this country and Mexico, both heavily populated, explain much of the global rise in homicide rates in the past two years, after decades of decline.

 By contrast, the UNODC highlights the reduction in the number of homicides experienced by Colombia in that period, from 80 to 25 per 100,000 inhabitants, something that the UNODC attributes in part to the "intensification of state action against drug trafficking.